 Dear Debt Adviser,

-Is it wise to get a personal loan of $17,000 to wipe out credit card debt?
-The cards have a maximum interest rate of 11.2 percent and my income is approximately $100,000 annually before taxes.
+Is it smart to get a personal loan of $17,000 to pay off credit card debt?
+The cards have a maximum interest rate of 11.2% and my income is about $100,000 annually before taxes.
 I don't have a mortgage.

-Research personal loan rates to find the best.
+RATE SEARCH: Research personal loan rates today to find the best one to consolidate your credit card debt.

-First, stop charging and determine why you have $17,000 in credit card debt with a take-home salary of approximately $75,000 per year.
+First, stop charging and determine why you have $17,000 in credit card debt with take-home pay of approximately $75,000 per year.
 If you want to use credit for convenience, get a new card and don't carry a balance.
 That way you won't pay any interest on new purchases like you do now and you can concentrate on whittling down your $17,000 debt without new charges obscuring your progress.
-Based on your healthy income, unless you have enormously overspent in nonhousing areas, you should have plenty of discretionary income to purchase what you want or need without having to add to your card balance.
-So, let's start there.
+Based on your healthy income, unless you have enormously overspent in nonhousing areas, you should have plenty of discretionary income to buy what you want or need without having to add to your card balance.
+So, let's begin there.

 National budget averages